mammadu/Body-transformation-101/README.md

 ##### TDEE

 - TDEE stands for Total Daily Energy Expenditure.
 It is often used interchangebly with "maintenance/maintenance calories" or CO
-- TDEE consists of your basal metabolic expenditure (BME) and energy expenditure due to activity
+- TDEE consists of your basal metabolic expenditure (BMR) and energy expenditure due to activity
-  - BME is a fancy way of saying how much energy your body uses for daily functioning.
-Typically, larger people have a higher BME
+  - BMR is a fancy way of saying how much energy your body uses for daily functioning.
+Typically, larger people have a higher BMR

 ##### What is my TDEE?